Youth-Group/.github/profile/README.md

 > Raise an issue to join the **Youth Group** GitHub Community.

-### How can I join the Youth-Gorup GitHub community?
+### How can I join the Youth-Group GitHub community?

 > 1. Go to the issues tab [here](https://github.com/Youth-Group/support/issues).
 >